21 Things To Do Around London Bridge With Kids

 Looking for fun things to do around London Bridge with kids?
 This central London area is packed with family-friendly attractions, and to make it even better, many of them are free!
 From riverside walks and interactive museums to playgrounds and viewing platforms, this guide covers the best things to do near London Bridge as a family.
 Whether you’re visiting for the day or a London local, here are our top picks for a family day out.

 In this post, when we say “London Bridge,” we’re talking about the area around London Bridge Station; London Bridge itself (often confused with Tower Bridge) is not that exciting!
 However, this part of central London is full of hidden gems and fun, family-friendly things to do with young kids.
-All the London attractions and activities I mention below are within less than 30 minutes walk from London Bridge Station.
-So read on for more!
+All the London attractions and activities I mention below are within less than 30 minutes’ walk from London Bridge Station.

-20 Things to Do Around London Bridge with Kids
+20+ Things to Do Around London Bridge with Kids

-Let’s dive straight into our list of 20 things to do in and around London Bridge as a family!
+Let’s dive straight into our list of over 20 things to do in and around London Bridge as a family!

 Fun Things To Do Near London Bridge With Kids